Why Earth’s History Appears So Miraculous

 Perhaps you could use this seven-decade trial run to estimate how likely the nuclear holocaust really is.
 Since we’ve gone so long without blowing ourselves up, it stands to reason that the probability of such a catastrophe happening in any given year must be fairly close to zero.

-“That sounds really good—except, of course, if there had been a nuclear war you wouldn’t be around doing this calculation,” says Sandberg.
+“That sounds really good—except, of course, if there had been a nuclear war you wouldn’t be around doing this calculation,” Sandberg says.

 “So now you can imagine a world where the probability per year of nuclear war is actually 50 percent.
 So then the first year, the first half of worlds get nuked.
 Then the next year half of those survivor worlds get nuked.
 And so on.
 So in this very scary scenario—still after 70 years—if you have a big enough universe or many parallel universes, you’re still going to have some observers [left over] who say ‘Hey!
 It looks like we’re pretty safe!’
 And again they will get a very nasty surprise when the nukes start flying.”